Can You Deduct Your Home Office When You're an Employee?

 • writing reports.

-You can also deduct expenses for a separate freestanding structure, such as a studio, garage, or barn, if you use it exclusively and regularly for your employee work.
-The structure does not have to be your principal place of business or a place where you meet patients, clients, or customers.
+You can also deduct expenses for a separate freestanding structure, such as a studio, garage, or barn, if you use it exclusively and regularly for your business.
+The structure doesn't have to be your principal place of business, and you don't have to meet patients, clients, or customers there.

-Exclusive use means that you use the structure only for business—for example, you can't use it to store gardening equipment or as a guesthouse.
-Regular use is not precisely defined, but it's probably sufficient to use the structure ten or 15 hours a week.
+Exclusive use means that you use the structure only for business.
+So, you can't use it to store lawn equipment or as a guesthouse.

 Get Professional Help